Winnie-the-Pooh: Blood and Honey 2: Filming

 Principal photography began and concluded in September 2023.
-For the scenes at Christopher Robin's house, Frake-Waterfield orignally planned to use the household of A. A. Milne as a homage to the original source material, but negotiations fell through.
+For the scenes at Christopher Robin's house, Frake-Waterfield originally planned to use the household of A. A. Milne as a homage to the original source material, but negotiations fell through.
 A World War II bunker was used for several scenes in the abandoned warehouse, such as the tunnel and the boiler room.

 Out of all the scenes to film, the rave party was the most difficult to film.
 Frake-Waterfield and Chambers had grown excited over working on a larger budget, and they believed they could do anything.
-Three days before principal photography began, the costume designer/production designer pulled out, which led Chambers to order the raver costumes online.
+Three days before principal photography began, the costume designer/production designer left the project, which led Chambers to order the raver costumes online.
 This in turn was quite difficult, as Chambers barely knew anything about female bodies, and many of the extras for the rave had different breast and waist sizes.
+This caused him to suffer illness from stress throughout filming.
+While shooting his hypnotherapy session scenes with Teresa Banhem (his first day of filming), Chambers would often fall asleep in his chair and had to be woken up.
 In fact, the rave party scene was so stressful to film, Frake-Waterfield threw up on set.
+Ultimately, this would leave Frake-Waterfield and Chambers to try and scale down the scope of their other films in spite of the budgets to try and make them easier to shoot.

 The film was originally reported to have a budget five times larger than its predecessor; it would later be confirmed that the budget had increased to ten times larger than the first film.
+Executive producers wanted to keep the budget lower in a similar fashion of the first film, though Frake-Waterfield and Chambers managed to convince them to let them work on a larger scale budget.
 Shaune Harrison, who previously worked on productions such as World War Z, the Harry Potter franchise, and Game of Thrones, was the film's creature and gore designer, while Paula Anne Booker led the special effects.
 Winnie-the-Pooh's prosthetics in the film cost over $20,000 compared to the $770 spent on the first film's costume.
-According to Lewis Santer, the makeup application process took up to two hours each day.
+According to Santer, the makeup application process took up to two hours each day.
 During the process, Santer would spend time listening to heavy metal music in an effort to get into the character mindset for Tigger.
-While Lewis was comfortable while wearing prosthetics, the only downside was that it was difficult for him to hear as his ears were covered.
-Marcus Massey has stated that it was difficult for him to breathe while wearing prothetics, espically as his nose captivaty would often fill up with sweat.
+While Santer was comfortable while wearing prosthetics, the only downside was that it was difficult for him to hear as his ears were covered.
+Massey has stated that it was difficult for him to breathe while wearing prosthetics, especially as his nose cavity would often fill up with sweat.